memgraph/docs/products/memgraph/upcoming/reference_guide/reference-guide.md

 allowing natural data transfer between Memgraph and TensorFlow at any point of the model.
 {% page-ref page="./tensorflow.md" %}

+### Backup

+Memgraph comes with a couple of queries that allow you to safely make a backup of the files containing its data.
+{% page-ref page="./backup.md" %}

 ### User privileges

 Memgraph comes with the option of granting, denying, or revoking a certain set of privileges to users or groups of users.